Braintree, Massachusetts

-Braintree, Massachusetts, is named after Braintree, Essex, in England.
-The town was first chartered in 1640.
-Later, some sections of Braintree formed separate municipalities: Quincy (1792), Randolph (1793), and Holbrook (1872).

 History

-European settlers first arrived in 1625.
-Subsequent to their arrival, the town was colonized in 1635, and ultimately incorporated in 1640.
+Braintree was colonized in 1635 and incorporated in 1640.
 The town is named after the Essex town of Braintree.
-In addition to its present boundaries, it comprised land that was later split off into the separate municipalities of Quincy (incorporated in 1792), Randolph (1793), and Holbrook (1872).
+Its original area split to form the municipalities of Quincy (incorporated in 1792) and Randolph (incorporated in 1793) in the late eighteenth century, after which Randolph split to form the municipality of Holbrook (incorporated in 1872) eight decades later.
 Braintree was part of Suffolk County until the formation of Norfolk County in 1793.

-The town of Braintree is the birthplace of several prominent figures in American history: Abigail Adams, founding father and 2nd president John Adams and president John Quincy Adams, statesman John Hancock, and General Sylvanus Thayer, an early superintendent of the United States Military Academy located at West Point, New York.
+In 1888, the villages of Braintree and South Braintree were separate communities within the town of Braintree.

 In 1920, Braintree was the site of the murders that led to the trial of Sacco and Vanzetti.
 During that same decade, the town's population grew by more than 50%.

-In January 2008, Braintree converted from a representative town meeting form of government to a mayor-council government.

 Geography

 Braintree shares borders with Quincy to the north, Randolph to the west (separated by the Cochato River), Holbrook to the south, and Weymouth to the east.